glotzerlab/signac-docs/docs/source/examples.rst

 Analysis Examples
 =================

-The examples below include examples of using **signac** to analyze data, as well as ways of integrating with other software.
+The examples below use **signac** to analyze data and demonstrate integrations with other software.

 .. toctree::
     :maxdepth: 1